IBM/aspera-cli/docs/README.erb.md

 The Aspera on Cloud **Packages** app lets you assemble copies of any number of files and folders into a digital "package" and send the package to others, pretty much like a web-mail application.

+> [!NOTE]
+> All `aoc packages` commands operate in a workspace context.
+The workspace is inferred
+> automatically when a default workspace is configured in the application.
+If no default is
+> set, provide one explicitly with `--workspace=NAME`.
+List available workspaces with
+> `<%=cmd%> aoc user workspaces list`.

 #### Send a Package

 General syntax: